-Viktor Orbán, for example, received praise from the American radical right for establishing an "illiberal" regime (NYT, 19.10.2021), but his economic nationalism diverged from Trump's trade protectionism.
-Instead of putting constraints on foreign competition, Orbán re-nationalised key sectors of the economy and imposed discriminatory taxes on multinational companies in favour of domestic capital.
-While the Trump administration took issue with the cross-border movement of goods, the Orbán cabinet contested the cross-border movement of capital.
-Orbán's anti-liberal promise has also had deep implications for the welfare state.
-His protectionist promise not only incorporated the domestic business class, but also valorised the "productive Magyar family" through an unprecedented expansion of monetary family support.
+Orbán cabinet contested the cross-border movement of capital.
+Orbán's antiliberal promise has also had deep implications for the welfare state.
+His protectionist promise not only incorporated the domestic business class, but also valorized the 'productive Magyar family' through an unprecedented expansion of monetary family support.
 Familialist protection and economic nationalism thus formed important instruments with which the Orbán cabinet and other Eastern European radical right governments responded to the mounting dissatisfaction with the neoliberal paradigm that underpinned the Washington consensus (1990s) and the EU accession process (2000s).

 Unlike in Eastern Europe, economic nationalism has been completely absent from the policy platforms of the radical right in Continental Europe.
-While often sharing a preference for familialist policies and conservative gender relations, Continental European radical right parties like the Austrian Freedom Party (FPÖ) prioritised the defence of mature social insurance rights for labour market insiders while downgrading the social rights of labour market outsiders and other new social risk groups.
-At the same time, its protectionist promise for the "hard-working" and thus "deserving" core workforce implied cuts in the benefit entitlements of non-citizens.
-The anti-immigration appeal of the radical right implied the "culturalisation" of distributive conflict through welfare chauvinism in this region.
+While often sharing a preference for familialist policies and conservative gender relations, Continental European radical right parties like the Austrian Freedom Party (FPÖ) prioritized the defence of mature social insurance rights for labour market insiders while downgrading the social rights of labour market outsiders and other new social risk groups.
+At the same time, its protectionist promise for the 'hard-working' and thus 'deserving' core workforce implied cuts in the benefit entitlements of non-citizens.
+The anti-immigration appeal of the radical right implied the 'culturalization' of distributive conflict through welfare chauvinism in this region.
 Hence, the Continental European radical right used government power primarily to protect the relative social status of core workers at the expense of the precarious (racialized) fringes of the workforce.
 These policies reacted against austerity pressures for previously well-protected workers while consenting to cuts for the rest.

 The radical right in Northern Europe has neither opposed the cross-border movement of goods (USA) nor capital (Eastern Europe), but it has rejected the cross-border movement of people on economic as much as on cultural grounds, leading to a comprehensive platform of welfare chauvinism that aimed to create greater social divides between natives and immigrants.
 The Danish People's Party (DF), for example, connected its selective cuts in the benefit entitlements of natives with the defence of protections for labour market insiders and improved rights for the elderly.
 At the same time, it placed little, if any, emphasis on social investment measures on which Scandinavian countries have relied so much in the past.
 Unlike in Continental Europe, familialism has been conspicuously absent in the policy choices of the DF, which contrasts with the FPÖ's policy impact in power.
-The DF thus mainly aimed to shore up welfare support for the "deserving" natives with tight boundaries to the outside.
+The DF thus mainly aimed to shore up welfare support for the 'deserving' natives with tightly controlled boundaries of solidarity.